roadrunner-server/docs/http/http.md

 `http.unix_socket` also applies when H2C uses the plain HTTP listener.
 It does not configure FastCGI, HTTPS, HTTP/3, or ACME challenge listeners.
 Keep `http.fcgi.unix_socket` separate.
 PROXY protocol still requires TCP and cannot be used on these Unix listeners.

+A socket options object does not enable a listener.
+Set its `address` to a filesystem Unix socket.
+Omit its socket options when the listener is disabled.

+During shutdown, the HTTP plugin closes the FastCGI listener.
+This stops new connections.
+It does not close FastCGI connections that the server already accepted.

 See [Nginx group access](../app-server/nginx-with-rr.md#development-unix-socket) to let a web server connect without changing application file permissions.

 ## Development: PROXY protocol